danyk20/CMS_DAQ_simulation/README.md

 Convert port number to routing key by putting dot between any two digits and call `consumer.py` with this argument

+Note: In case of incorrect orange envelope (change state) format or content debug print `Wrong operation!
+Node remains in : <original_state>` and in case of invalid red envelope (notification) `Invalid notification!
+Node remains in : <original_state>`.
+To try it see `examples.py`

 ```sh
 pipenv install
 pipenv run python rpc_client.py 2.3.1.0.0